Kathmandu in one week (I): sites, villages, and local people – Nepal

 Kathmandu, the first day

 Guide Jyaipun recognized me when I passed close to him for the second time.
 He still wanted to offer me a tour, but I confused him when I asked where to eat in the square.
 He led me to a local eatery, where he paid for my meal, too.
-We ate somos (a spicy pie with potatoes, onions, and beans, served with a sweet-sour sauce) and seil (a kind of sweet donut, with a lot of sugar).
+We had somos (a spicy pie with potatoes, onions, and beans, served with a sweet-sour sauce) and seil (a kind of sweet donut, with a lot of sugar).

 Kathmandu, the second day

-I had the feeling that I wasn’t in Nepal when I entered the Garden of Dreams.
-A British marshal designed the garden, which had rigorous influences that created a stark contrast to the outside world.
-Everything was shiny and in perfect order, with rippling and sparkling fountains, and squirrels keeping their tails up and running all over the place keeping their tails up.
-They chased each other round in circles and asked for food from people.
-Nepalis relaxed on mattresses or lay on the grass.
-The grass was trimmed perfectly, colorful flowers alternated with banana trees, and a very expensive restaurant on site.
+When I entered the Garden of Dreams, I had the feeling that I wasn’t in Nepal.
+A British marshal designed the garden with rigorous influences creating a stark contrast to the outside world.
+Everything was shiny and in perfect order, with rippling and sparkling fountains, and squirrels keeping their tails up and running all over the place.
+They were chasing each other and asking for food from people.
+Nepalis were relaxing on mattresses or directly on the grass.
+The garden had manicured grass, colorful flowers alternating with banana trees, and a very expensive restaurant on site.
 Something totally different for Nepal.

 Kathmandu, the third day